-Honorable Deborah B. Goldberg Treasurer and Receiver-General State House, Room 227 Boston, MA 02133
+The Honorable Deborah B. Goldberg Treasurer and Receiver-General The Commonwealth of Massachusetts State House, Room 227 Boston, MA 02133

-We have acted as bond counsel to The Commonwealth of Massachusetts (the "Commonwealth") in connection with the issuance by the Commonwealth of its \$1,500,000,000 General Obligation Revenue Anticipation Notes, 2017 Series A, 2017 Series B and 2017 Series C, dated the date of delivery (the "Notes").
-In such capacity, we have examined such law and such certified proceedings and other documents as we have deemed necessary to render this opinion.
+We have acted as bond counsel to The Commonwealth of Massachusetts (the "Commonwealth") in connection with the issuance by the Commonwealth of its \$400,000,000 General Obligation Bonds, Consolidated Loan of 2017, Series A, its \$100,000,000 General Obligation Bonds, Consolidated Loan of 2017, Series B (Green Bonds) and its \$267,575,000 General Obligation Refunding Bonds, 2017 Series C, each dated the date of delivery (collectively, the "Bonds").
+In such capacity, we have examined the law and such certified proceedings and other papers as we have deemed necessary to render this opinion.

-As to questions of fact material to our opinion, we have relied upon the certified proceedings and other certifications of public officials and others furnished to us without undertaking to verify the same by independent investigation.
+As to questions of fact material to our opinion we have relied upon representations and covenants of the Commonwealth contained in the certified proceedings and other certifications of public officials furnished to us, without undertaking to verify the same by independent investigation.

-Based upon the foregoing, we are of the opinion that, under existing law:
+Based on our examination, we are of the opinion, under existing law, as follows:

-- (a) The Notes are valid and binding general obligations of the Commonwealth, and the full faith and credit of the Commonwealth are pledged to the payment of the principal of and interest on the Notes.
-It should be noted, however, that Chapter 62F of the Massachusetts General Laws establishes a state tax revenue growth limit and does not exclude principal and interest payments on Commonwealth debt obligations from the scope of the limit. - (b) Interest on the Notes, including any accrued original issue discount, will not be included in the gross income of the holders of the Notes for federal income tax purposes.
-This opinion is rendered subject to the condition that the Commonwealth comply with certain requirements of the Internal Revenue Code of 1986, as amended, which must be satisfied subsequent to the issuance of the Notes in order that interest thereon is and continues to be excluded from gross income for federal income tax purposes.
-Failure to comply with certain of such requirements could cause interest on the Notes to be included in the gross income of holders of the Notes retroactive to the date of issuance of the Notes.
-While interest on the Notes will not constitute a preference item for purposes of computation of the alternative minimum tax imposed on certain individuals and corporations, interest on the Notes will be included in the "adjusted current earnings" of corporate holders of the Notes and therefore will be taken into account in the computation of the alternative minimum tax applicable to certain corporations.
-We express no opinion as to other federal tax consequences resulting from holding the Notes.

-(c) Interest on the Notes and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Notes are exempt from Massachusetts personal property taxes.
-We express no opinion as to other Massachusetts tax consequences arising with respect to the Notes nor as to the taxability of the Notes, their transfer and the income therefrom, including any profit made on the sale thereof, under the laws of any state other than Massachusetts.
+- 1. The Bonds are valid general obligations of the Commonwealth and the full faith and credit of the Commonwealth are pledged for the payment of the principal of and interest on the Bonds.
+It should be noted, however, that Chapter 62F of the General Laws of the Commonwealth establishes a state tax revenue growth limit and does not exclude principal and interest payments on Commonwealth debt obligations from the scope of the limit. - 2.
+Interest on the Bonds is excluded from the gross income of the owners of the Bonds for federal income tax purposes.
+In addition, interest on the Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes.
+However, such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+In rendering the opinions set forth in this paragraph, we have assumed compliance by the Commonwealth with all requirements of the Internal Revenue Code of 1986 that must be satisfied subsequent to the issuance of the Bonds in order that interest thereon be, and continue to be, excluded from gross income for federal income tax purposes.
+The Commonwealth has covenanted to comply with all such requirements.
+Failure by the Commonwealth to comply with certain of such requirements may cause interest on the Bonds to become included in gross income for federal income tax purposes retroactive to the date of issuance of the Bonds.
+We express no opinion regarding any other federal tax consequences arising with respect to the Bonds. - 3.
+Interest on the Bonds and any profit made on the sale thereof are exempt from Massachusetts personal income taxes and the Bonds are exempt from Massachusetts personal property taxes.
+We express no opinion regarding any other Massachusetts tax consequences arising with respect to the Bonds or any tax consequences arising with respect to the Bonds under the laws of any state other than Massachusetts.